dilip29/Summer-Training-Python-development/README.md

 ```
 * install the required tools

-* clone or download the repository
+* fork or download the repo

 * run the following command in terminal